 Cerebrovascular Surgery and the Comprehensive Stroke Center

-Neurosurgeons Neal Kassell and Kenneth Liu, along with interventional radiologists Lee Jensen and Avery Evans, neurologists and others at UVA's Comprehensive Stroke Center, provide the highest level of comprehensive care in Virginia for patients with stroke and other cerebrovascular disorders, including ruptured and unruptured intracranial aneurysms, intracerebral hemorrhages, vascular malformations, carotid artery disease, and diseases of the brain requiring bypass surgery.
+Neurosurgeons Kenneth Liu, Webster Crowley and Dennis Vollmer along with interventional radiologists Lee Jensen and Avery Evans, neurologists and others at UVA's Comprehensive Stroke Center, provide the highest level of comprehensive care in Virginia for patients with stroke and other cerebrovascular disorders, including ruptured and unruptured intracranial aneurysms, intracerebral hemorrhages, vascular malformations, carotid artery disease, and diseases of the brain requiring bypass surgery.

 UVA is the only center in its region capable of certain treatments that can potentially reverse stroke if applied within hours of onset, so it is important to rush to UVA immediately after symptoms appear.
 UVA's acute stroke intervention team is on call 24 hours a day.

 85% of all strokes are ischemic, which is defined as clotting.
 Having led trials that resulted in its FDA approval, our team is extremely experienced in administering clot-busting TPA (Tissue Plasminogen Activator), which can often reverse the stroke process when started intravenously within 3 hours of onset.

 Intraarterial thrombolysis is available for selected patients with large intracranial arterial occlusions out to six hours from onset.
 In addition, basilar artery thromboses can be treated with intra-arterial thrombolysis out to 24 hours.

 Angioplasty can be done before or after stroke for initial or recurrent stroke prevention, and carotid and cerebral stents are also available.

 Learn more about types of strokes, warning signs and prevention at